 - Key people to involve or consult for proposal development or implementation

 Keep these outlines ready in case you meet a possible funding partner or see a call for proposals.

 Regularly check if your outlines are still valid.
 Are these ideas still relevant to your target groups, beneficiaries or other stakeholders?
 Are these still the most important, urgent ideas?
 What developments should be taken into consideration in case these ideas could be implemented? (such as technological developments, new legislation, lessons learned, new stakeholders or partners to work with, etc.)

 All this seems like a lot of work for no concrete reason.
 Because you do all this at a time when there is no concrete possibility to raise funds for any of the ideas developed.
 However, having a few good ideas at the ready that are relevant and supported by your community, whoever they are, and that come from within a wider team in your organization is very practical.
 Because this way you, and anyone else on your team, are ready at any moment when you do meet a potential funding partner.
 Or when one asks you for a proposal at short notice.

 In the past years, I have experienced several times how useful it is to have different ideas to choose from when you are asked to prepare a proposal in two or three days or within a week.
 Without having ideas almost ready-made it would have been impossible to make a proper proposal within such a deadline.
 Especially a quality proposal that actually meets a need of your target community.

 If your organization is small or not much experienced, feel free to ask me for a quick reflection on your draft ideas.
 I am happy to help.

 Check out my Ten Tips for Clever Project Budgets here (free download).

-In April I launch an online course on Project Design.
+In August, I will reopen my online course on Project Design.
 If you want to be among the first to know, subscribe to my weekly updates here.